- B -

 As rum and true religion.

-Lord Byron, Don Juan, Canto II, Stanza 34
+Lord Byron, from Don Juan, Canto II, Stanza 34

 - Truth is always strange,--